Davsan88/guidesAndNotes/aws_practitioner.md

 AWS Global Infrastructure is designed to provide a secure, scalable, and highly available environment for deploying cloud applications and services.

+### Regions

+Regions are separate geographic areas that AWS uses to host data centers, enabling data redundancy and locality for compliance and latency purposes.